ElektraInitiative/libelektra/doc/tutorials/changetracking.md

 	const ChangeTrackingContext * ctx = elektraChangeTrackingGetContextFromPlugin (handle);
 	ElektraDiff * diff = elektraChangeTrackingCalculateDiff (returned, ctx, parentKey);

-	// Don't be impatient, we will soon look into
+	// Don't be impatient, we will soon look into what we can do with the diff

 	elektraDiffDel (diff);
 	return 1;